loophp/collection/docs/pages/api.rst

 scanLeft
 ~~~~~~~~

-Takes the initial value and the first item of the list and applies the function to them, then feeds the function with
+Takes the initial value and the first item of the list and applies the function
-this result and the second argument and so on.
+to them, then feeds the function with this result and the second argument and
+so on.
 It returns the list of intermediate and final results.

+When the collection is empty, the initial value is yielded.

 Interface: `ScanLeftable`_